NuGet/NuGet.Client/docs/coding-guidelines.md

 ### Assertions

 Do not use `Debug.Assert()`.
+That's what unit tests are for.
 Consider using `Assumes.Present()`, specifically in Visual Studio code when interacting with the service providers.

 ### Unit tests and functional tests